DongzeHE/scpca-docs/docs/getting_started.md

 processed_sce <- processed_sce[, which(processed_sce$adt_scpca_filter == "Keep")]
 ```

-It is also important to be aware that the normalized ADT expression matrix only contains values for cells labeled as `"Keep"` in the `adt_scpca_filter` column.
+The normalized ADT expression matrix only contains values for cells labeled as `"Keep"` in the `adt_scpca_filter` column.
 Any cells labeled `"Remove"` have `NA` values in the normalized expression matrix (see {ref}`processed adt data <processing_information:Processed ADT data>` for more details).